 Stem Stitch

-It is an excellent outlining stitch and takes meandering curves as well as sharp corners well, so it stitches more than just straight lines.
-It is a highly versatile stitch, and you can do shading with it by stitching rows of it close together.
+It is an excellent outlining stitch and takes meandering curves as well as sharp corners well.
+And so it stitches more than just straight lines.
+This makes it a highly useful stitch as you can shade with it and create textures for your design work.

 Woven Wheel